LDF913/forme/README.md

       {bool readOnly,//set form's readonly state
       bool visible, // set form's visible state FormThemeData? formThemeData, //set themedata of form
+      MainAxisAlignment? mainAxisAlignment, // customize column
+      MainAxisSize? mainAxisSize,
+      CrossAxisAlignment? crossAxisAlignment,
+      TextDirection? textDirection,
+      VerticalDirection? verticalDirection,
+      TextBaseline? textBaseline,
+      /// whether enableLayoutManagement
+      ///
+      /// if enabled , global key will be used for every field (root of form field)
+      ///
+      /// **enable it when you really need modify form layout at runtime,otherwise disable it for performance improve,
+      /// this flag should not be changed at runtime**
+      ///
+      /// **experimental**
+      bool enableLayoutFormManagement = false,
       this.formManagement,
 	.textField(
           name: 'username',